Polyverse project

 The second phase of the project will involve the establishment of the Polyverse Choir, which will feature a local conductor and members from Germany, Italy, and Greece.
 The choir will participate in two artistic residencies to familiarise themselves with the musical traditions of the three religions, engage in intercultural dialogue, and develop a new musical composition alongside three selected composers.

-Finally, the newly-formed Polyverse Interreligious Choir will embark on a tour in 2026 with three key events that will take place at the Basilica di Aquileia (Italy), the Synagogue of Athens (Greece), and the Lehnin Monastery (Germany).
+Finally, the newly-formed Polyverse Interreligious Choir will embark on a tour in 2026 with three key events that will take place at the Basilica di Aquileia (Italy), the Beth Shalom Synagogue in Athens (Greece), and the Lehnin Monastery (Germany).
 Each event will include a musical performance, a public conference aimed at fostering interreligious dialogue, and a guided visit of the sites.
+A final conference will take place at the Grand Mosque of Rome.

-The project partners of POLYVERSE are the Basilica of Aquileia (Italy), the Jewish Community of Athens (Greece), Klosterland (Germany), the Islamic Cultural Centre of Rome (Italy) and Future for Religious Heritage (European).
+The project partners of POLYVERSE are the Società di Conservazione della Basilica di Aquileia (Italy) as the leading partner, the Jewish Community of Athens (Greece), Evangelical Church and Community of Lehnin Monastery (Germany), the Islamic Cultural Centre of Italy – Grand Mosque of Rome (Italy) and Future for Religious Heritage (European).